 3) Learn to Research

 Use the scientific method to determine fact from fiction.
 Enhance your critical thinking skills.
-Study and use the toolbox of logic.
-This includes logical reasoning, spotting logical fallacies, and logical axioms.
+Study and use the toolbox of logic, including logical reasoning, spotting logical fallacies, and the truth-seekers axioms.
 These mental tools will help you avoid many common pitfalls of a culture immersed in religious dogma and commercialism.

 It’s essential that you use reliable, unbiased sources for research.
-Find sources outside the paradigm you are targeting for your investigation.
-Sources that support the paradigm have a tendency to be baised.
+So, first, find sources outside the paradigm you are targeting for your investigation.
+Sources that support the paradigm tend to be biased.

 4) Strive to be a Freethinker